-Though many agricultural workers who work directly on a farm or ranch learn their skills through on-the-job training, undergraduate agriculture programs can prepare students for more advanced positions, such as agricultural and food science technician.
-These programs can include internships that provide hands-on training and often have a high concentration of courses that focus on the biological sciences.
-Careers in management or as agricultural scientists require more specialized training that is usually found in graduate-level programs.
+Though many agricultural workers who work directly on a farm or ranch learn their skills through on-the-job training, undergraduate agriculture education programs can prepare students for more advanced positions, such as agricultural and food science technicians.
+These programs in the agriculture field of study can include internships that provide hands-on training and often have a high concentration of farming college courses that focus on the biological sciences.
+Careers in management or as agricultural scientists require more specialized training that is usually found in graduate-level programs, such as a Master in Agriculture Science.
 These programs often include lab work and focus on original research.
-Some common program fields include:

 - Agricultural Science